-The Glebe Field between the rectory and Church was turned, in effect, into a small area of parkland (the medieval stone cross in the Glebe Field is thought to be in its original position).
-The Avenue, Glebe Field and Old Rectory are a single complex with the Church the Church is treated almost as an eyecatcher at the end of the ornamental grounds.
-The glebe was, theoretically, inalienable land belonging to the Church that could not be sold or developed; it is part of the context and setting of the Old Rectory, of the Church, of Fore Street, acting as an informal open space, almost (in visual terms, and through historic and recent community use) as a village green.
+The rural character, the dominance of trees above all, continues down the Avenue, laid out in the 1820s to connect the church with the new Rectory.
+The Glebe Field between the rectory and church was turned, in effect, into a small area of parkland (the medieval stone cross in the Glebe Field is thought to be in its original position).
+The Avenue, Glebe Field and Old Rectory are a single complex with the church - the church is treated almost as an eye-catcher at the end of the ornamental grounds.
+The glebe was, theoretically, inalienable land belonging to the church that could not be sold or developed; it is part of the context and setting of the Old Rectory, of the church, of Fore Street, acting as an informal open space, almost (in visual terms, and through historic and recent community use) as a village green.
 It retains its park-like character today, despite the top end being enclosed for the building of a new vicarage - an appropriate use perhaps, although the building itself is lacking in character.
-The rest of the Glebe Field remains as an open paddock, and the central Ash a remnant of the original plantation that ran up the lower eastern side and then into the field to approximately the location of this survivor - a plantation probably designed both to shield the rectory form the road and to visually emphasise the central importance of the Church.
+The rest of the Glebe Field remains as an open paddock, and the central Ash a remnant of the original plantation that ran up the lower eastern side and then into the field to approximately the location of this survivor - a plantation probably designed both to shield the rectory form the road and to visually emphasise the central importance of the church.